huirad/sec/schsm/NitrokeyHSM_PKI.md

 Details on the OpenSSL configuration file are provided in the following man pages:
 * https://www.openssl.org/docs/man1.1.1/man1/openssl.html
 * https://www.openssl.org/docs/man1.1.1/man5/config.html

+The location of the OpenSSL configuration file is determined  as decribed in [`openssl conf`](https://www.openssl.org/docs/man1.1.1/man5/config.html) by
+* the compile time variable `OPENSSLDIR` pointing to a directory containing the file `openssl.cnf`
+  * note that `openssl version -a` shows all compile time settings
+* the environment variable `OPENSSL_CONF`
+* the `-config` swithc which is present for some commands

+Some commands support specific configuration options:
 * https://www.openssl.org/docs/man1.1.1/man1/ca.html
 * https://www.openssl.org/docs/man1.1.1/man1/req.html
 * https://www.openssl.org/docs/man1.1.1/man1/x509.html

 ### OpenSSL PKCS#11 engine configuration basics
+The engine configuration is described in the [openssl config](https://www.openssl.org/docs/man1.1.1/man5/config.html) man page.
+Note that only the parameters `engine_id` and `dynamic_path` are common.
+All other parameters are engine-specific and can be queried by calling `openssl engine pkcs11 -c -vvvv`.

+### OpenSSL req configuration basics
+The [`openssl req`](https://www.openssl.org/docs/man1.1.1/man1/req.html) command can be used both to create CSR's (certificate sign requests) and self-signed certificates (if called with the `-x509` option).

+The minimum requirement regarding the OpenSSL configuration file is the existence of the `[req]` section and containing a `distinguished_name` definition.
+The `distinguished_name` itself must refer to another section which may be empty.

+The absolute minimalistic way to create a self-signed root certificate is like this (with a rootkey already created by `openssl genrsa -out root_key.pem 2048`)
+* ``openssl req -key root_key.pem -x509 -out "root_cert.pem" -subj "/CN=the root"``

+To create a CSR (with a key already created by `openssl genrsa -out leaf_key.pem 2048`), you would correspondingly call
+* ``openssl req -key leaf_key.pem -new -out "leaf_cert.csr" -subj "/CN=the leaf"``

+In practice, generally all the certificate and CSR details a set via the OpenSSL configuration file.

 ### OpenSSL CA configuration basics